Overview of the primary industry sector

-Explore the Queensland agriculture snapshot dashboard below to:
+Explore the Queensland Agri-food employment and business insights dashboard below to:

-- see the diversity of Queensland’s agriculture, fisheries and forestry sector
+- see employment and business statistics related to Queensland’s agriculture, fisheries and forestry supply chain

 We’re committed to providing accessible content for the widest possible audience and are working to improve our offering.
 If you’d like more information about any of the graphics on this page, please contact us on 13 25 23.